Patrons & Trustees

-Evelyn became Music of Life Patron in December 2005 following three concerts she performed with the Foundation’s young participants in Moscow, St. Petersburg and London.
-Exceptional talents, determination and stamina of Music of Life’s beneficiaries made Evelyn willing to associate her name with our charity and its work that echoes with her own passionate belief in the importance of accessibility of music for all children and support for musicians with disabilities.
+Evelyn became Music of Life Patron in December 2005 following three concerts she performed with the charity’s young musicians in Moscow, St. Petersburg and London.
+Exceptional talents, determination and stamina of Music of Life’s first beneficiaries made Evelyn willing to associate her name with the charity and its work that echoes her own passionate belief in the importance of accessibility of music for all children and support for musicians with disabilities.

 Awarded Dame Commander of the British Empire in 2007 Evelyn Glennie is the first person in musical history to successfully create and sustain a full-time career as a solo percussionist.
 As one of the most eclectic and innovative musicians on the scene today she is constantly redefining the goals and expectations of percussion by creating performances of such vitality they almost constitute a new type of performance.

-For more about the extraordinary life and work of Dame evelyn Glenie evelyn.co.uk
+For more about the extraordinary life and work of Dame Evelyn Glennie please visit evelyn.co.uk